samhithaam/Project-5/Tests.md

 User enters a port number via the keyboard.
 User enters ‘3’ via the keyboard to edit a student account.
 Student enters a username that does not exist via the keyboard.
-Expected result: Application displays an error message for invalid username.
+Expected result: Application displays an error message.
 Test Status: Passed

 Test 5:
 User launches application.
 User enters a host name via the keyboard.
 User enters a port number via the keyboard.
-User enters ‘4’ via the keyboard to edit a student account.
+User enters ‘6’ via the keyboard to delete a teacher account.
 Teacher enters a username that does not exist via the keyboard.
-Expected result: Application displays an error message for invalid username.
+Expected result: Application displays an error message.
 Test Status: Passed

 Test 6:
 User launches application.
 User enters a host name via the keyboard.
 User enters a port number via the keyboard.
-User enters ‘6’ via the keyboard to delete a teacher account.
+User enters ‘5’ via the keyboard to delete a student account.
-Teacher enters a username that does not exist via the keyboard.
+Student enters a valid username via the keyboard.
-Expected result: Application displays an error message for deleting an account that does not exist.
+Expected result: Application displays a confirmation message for deleting an account, and the username and password are removed from the corresponding ArrayLists and text files.
 Test Status: Passed

 Test 7:
 User launches application.
 User enters a host name via the keyboard.
 User enters a port number via the keyboard.
-User enters ‘5’ via the keyboard to delete a student account.
-Student enters a username via the keyboard.
-Student enters a password via the keyboard.
-Expected result: Application displays a confirmation message for deleting an account Test Status: Passed

-Test 8:
-User launches application.
-User enters a host name via the keyboard.
-User enters a port number via the keyboard.
-User enters ‘6’ via the keyboard to delete a teacher account.
-Teacher enters a username via the keyboard.
-Teacher enters a password via the keyboard.
-Expected result: Application displays a confirmation message for deleting an account Test Status: Passed

-Test 9:
-User launches application.
-User enters a host name via the keyboard.
-User enters a port number via the keyboard.
 User enters ‘3’ via the keyboard to edit a student account.
-Student enters a username via the keyboard.
+Student enters the username of the account they'd like to edit via the keyboard.
-Student enters a password via the keyboard.
-Expected result: Application displays a confirmation message for editing an account Test Status: Passed

-Test 10:
-User launches application.
-User enters a host name via the keyboard.
-User enters a port number via the keyboard.
-User enters ‘4’ via the keyboard to edit a student account.
-Teacher enters a username via the keyboard.
+Student enters the new username via the keyboard.
-Teacher enters a password via the keyboard.
+Student enters the new password via the keyboard.
-Expected result: Application displays a confirmation message for editing an account Test Status: Passed
+Expected result: Application displays a confirmation message for editing an account, and the username and password are changed in the corresponding ArrayLists and text files.
+Test Status: Passed